miguelTorrinhaPereira/calculator_sort/README.md

 After selecting the algorithm, you need to choose the mode.
 The mode represents the initial conditions of the list of numbers to be sorted:

-- 1 or '' - numbers from 1 to 192 evenly distributed and shuffled
+- 1 or '' - numbers evenly distributed and shuffled
-- 2 - numbers from 1 to 192 randomly distributed
+- 2 - numbers randomly distributed and shuffled
-- 3 - numbers from 1 to 192 evenly distributed and sorted in reverse order
+- 3 - sorted in reverse order
-- 4 - numbers from 1 to 192 evenly distributed and sorted
+- 4 - sorted
+- 5 - nearly sorted
+- 6 - few uniq